joshfollmer/logging-Decorator/README.md

 ensure that it works with recursive imported functions utilize docstrings for the decorator and test functions ensure that the decorators preserve arguments and returns

+The time calculator function is an example function, it can work with any function I pass to it.